ukbendavies/PoshHive/Help/Get-HiveTopology.md

 ```

 ## DESCRIPTION
-Uses the Hive Topology Api to get a logical representation of the zigbee network.
+Uses the Hive Topology API to get a logical representation of the zigbee network.

 ## EXAMPLES